 Eating Disorder Treatment for Children and Teens

 It can be very scary when your child or teen with an eating disorder struggles at meals, has very few foods they will eat, or has lost weight.
 No parent expects their child to develop an eating disorder, and it can understandably be confusing.
 You may receive lots of conflicting advice about whether to confront the issue or leave them alone, whether to require them to eat or let them go hungry.
-We can guide you through the process of helping your child or teen through our specialized treatments for children and teens with eating disorders.
+But we can guide you through the process of helping your child or teen through our specialized treatments for children and teens with eating disorders.

 Eating disorders, including anorexia nervosa, bulimia nervosa, and other specified feeding or eating disorders (OSFED), often emerge for the first time during adolescence.
 Some types of avoidant restrictive food intake disorder (ARFID) often begin in early childhood.
 Our eating disorder specialist therapists work with children 10 and up.